sig-pku/NeuralCVT/README.md

 ### Create Filelists

-Set the output directory for filelists through `preprocessing -> filelist_dir`, then run:
+Set the output directory through `preprocessing.filelist_dir` in `config/default.yaml`, then run:

 ```bash
 python main.py mode=split_dataset --config-name default
 ```

-This command creates the train and evaluation filelists.
+This command generates the training and evaluation filelists.
 The filelists used in our experiments are provided in `experiment_data/filelists/default`.
-Although the split is randomly generated, all network tuning experiments were based on these filelists; using them can produce results that are more consistent with our experiments.
-To reuse them directly, set `filelist_dir` to this directory without generating new filelists.
+Although the split was generated randomly, all network tuning experiments were based on these filelists.
+Reusing them may produce results that are more consistent with our experiments.
+To reuse them directly, set `preprocessing.filelist_dir` to this directory.

 ### Train

-Run the following stages in order:
+Run the following training stages in order:

 ```bash
 python main.py stage=1 --config-name default